UFFeScience/Phenomanager/README.md

 - WEB SERVICE

-The platform allows the user to setup execution environments for the following types:
+The platform allows the user to setup execution environments of the following types:

 - CLOUD (AWS)